 Urinary dipsticks are not a good method of detecting an active urinary tract infection (UTI), despite widely being used by practitioners.

 Dipsticks can miss up to 70 per cent of infections, while cultures miss 50-80 per cent of UTIs.
-If you feel symptoms of a UTI, but your tests are coming back negative, you need to sit your doctor down and give them this research:
+If you feel symptoms of a UTI, but your tests are coming back negative, give your doctor this research:

 Reassessment of routine midstream culture in diagnosis of urinary tract infection.